 For example, let’s say you want to wirelessly print a picture from your computer.
-If you have two Wi-Fi networks, it’s possible that your computer is on one network while your printer is on the other.
+If you have 2 Wi-Fi networks, it’s possible that your computer is on one network while your printer is on the other.
 And if both networks are private, your computer won’t be able to tell your printer to print the picture.

 This can also result in performance issues if you play online games or use port forwarding rules and UPnP.

-But Double NAT isn’t necessarily a problem.
+Double NAT isn’t necessarily a problem.
 For most people, Double NAT does not affect Wi-Fi performance.
 But it can be an issue if you play online games or use IP address assignments, port forwarding rules, and UPnP.